chemlord/reactionrepo/content/docs/oxidation-reactions/swern-oxidation/oxidation-with-TFAA/_index.md

 </div>

 {{<figure-dynamic-toggle
-    dark-src="overviewdark.png"
-    light-src="overviewlight.png"
+    dark-src="tfaadark.png"
+    light-src="tfaalight.png"
-    title="General Scheme of Corey-Kim Oxidation"
+    title="General Scheme of Swern Oxidation using TFAA" link="#">}}
-    link="#">}}

-<p>The Corey-Kim Oxidation, a reaction related to the Swern Oxidation, is a mild oxidation method used to oxidize primary alcohols to aldehydes and secondary alcohols to ketones.<a href="#fn1" id="ref1-anchor" class="superscript">1</a></p>
+<p> Swern Oxidation, a mild oxidation method used to oxidize primary alcohols to aldehydes and secondary alcohols to ketones is able to use TFAA as an activator of DMSO.
+This method is costly and less effective than Oxalyl chloride but was a effective activator prior to the usage of oxalyl chloride.<a href="#fn1" id="ref1-anchor" class="superscript">1</a></p>

 ## Summary
 {{< hextra/hero-subtitle >}}